Wallace-NMelo/serverest-pytest/README.md

 # serverest-pytest

-This Repository is will use the pytest to create tests for serverest api
+This Repository is will use the pytest to create tests for Serverest api

+## Setup

+TBD